Digital Whiteboarding 101: An Intro for Creative Teams

-The whiteboard has been a popular medium for problem solving since its early introduction to the workplace in the 90s.
-So popular, in fact, that whole modes of collaboration have sprung up around it.
+The whiteboard has been a popular medium for problem solving since its early introduction to the workplace in the 1990s.
+So popular, in fact, that whole modes of collaboration—collectively referred to as “whiteboarding”—have sprung up around it.

 Whiteboarding has always been around in some form or another.
-Of course, chalkboards are most obvious predecessor to the whiteboard.
-But so are plans written on the back of cocktail napkins and envelopes, or little diagrams and doodles that become incredible products.
+Chalkboards are the most obvious predecessor to the whiteboard, but so are handwritten plans on cocktail napkins and envelopes, or little diagrams and doodles that eventually develop into incredible products.
 The digital whiteboard is only the latest, greatest way to bring your vision to life.

-Whiteboarding is used throughout the workplace to solve problems, visualize ideas, and define workflows.
-This process allows team to structure their thoughts in a public setting, where they can generate actionable feedback.
-The whiteboard is much more than just a place to scribble out notes—it’s a critical element in the session, a place for mapping and brainstorming.
+Whiteboarding helps us solve problems, visualize ideas, and define workflows.
+This process allows teams to structure their thoughts in a public setting where they can generate actionable feedback.
+The smart whiteboard is much more than just a place to scribble out notes—it’s also a critical element in the session, a place for mapping and brainstorming.

-At the most basic level, it’s using a whiteboard to organize and document ideas.
+At its most basic level, whiteboarding is using a whiteboard to organize and document ideas.
 This can involve a literal whiteboard hung on the wall or a freestanding easel with a pad of paper.
 The modern solution is a digital whiteboard that can take notes, translate handwriting into legible text, auto-save your sessions, and more (i.e. the Vibe Board ).

-However, there’s so much more to whiteboarding than just writing notes.
+But there’s so much more to whiteboarding than simply writing notes.
 It can refer to anything from collaboration in classrooms to conducting sales presentations to displaying skills on the spot for a job interview.

 Whiteboarding can create a valuable competitive advantage for sales teams .
-Having the ability to illustrate pain points and follow them to resolution gives prospective clients something visual to grasp onto during a presentation.
-Rather than simply saying “our product does X,” you can guide your prospect through the process, highlighting value and empowering them to participate in your presentation.
+For example, the ability to illustrate pain points and follow them to resolution gives prospective clients something visual to grasp onto during a presentation.
+Rather than simply saying, “Our product does X,” you can guide your prospect through the process, highlighting value and empowering them to participate in your presentation.

 For your account managers and customer-facing teams, whiteboards can lead to more productive meetings, organize recaps, drive collaboration, and much more .
-Having a place to organize everyone’s thoughts can keep meetings on track and ensure that key touchpoints are addressed.
+Organizing everyone’s thoughts in one place can keep meetings on track and ensure that you’re addressing key touchpoints.

 Sometimes, it’s the little things that inspire productivity.
 For avid list makers, few things are as satisfying as the physical action of crossing an action item off.
 Whiteboards can serve as active sites for task planning, but they can also serve to document wins.